Rabbi Dr Zvi Aviner

 “You are the King of Israel, and by giving a bad example,

 you’ve also desecrated the name of G-d!” – BLASPHEMY

 Another example: The Great Gatsby

-When the adulterous wife attempts to escape, her car hits a woman fatally.
-The Great Gatsby now attempts to cover up her deeds (INJUSTICE)
+But when the adulterous wife attempts to escape, her car hits a woman, fatally.

-The Historical impact of Noah’s Commandments
+Historical impact of

 The impact of Noah’s Seven Commandments on history is immense.
 Thus –

 was born by St. Paul, who was ‘dispatched’ by the elders of

 the nascent Christian Jewish sect ,to teach the gentiles the Seven Laws of Noah